 Tossing the broken, the empty, and especially the useless is so energizing.
 I consolidate a couple of multiple bottles of Windex and Dawn and then wipe the cabinet clean and put the rest back.
 Five minutes.
 Wow.

 I put adjustable shelves in my kitchen in most of the cabinets.
-They are sturdy, have flat shelves so glasses don’t tip and my real storage for things that I really use was expanded.
+They are sturdy, have flat slats so glasses don’t tip and my real storage for things that I really use was expanded.
 I have tried several others that I picked up but none were as sturdy or flat topped like these.
 The expandable feature makes them fit any of my cabinets.

 Expandable Kitchen Counter & Cabinet Shelf Organizer, Bronze